segmentio/segment-docs/src/engage/index.md

 Powered by real-time data, Twilio Engage (formerly known as Personas) is a customizable personalization platform with which you can build, enrich, and activate Audiences.

-Engage Channels builds on top of these Audiences, helping you connect with and market to your customers through email and SMS campaigns.
+Engage Channels builds on top of these Audiences, helping you connect with and market to your customers through email, SMS, and WhatsApp campaigns.

 ## What can you do with Engage?